 If you buy things new they will almost always depreciate in value.
 However one of the big benefits to buying things secondhand is if it happens to not work out or you decide you want to change things up, there’s a good chance you can re-sell it and get your money back (or if you got a good deal maybe even make a little extra!).

-Where to find secondhand furniture & home goods
+Where to buy secondhand furniture, decor & home goods

 - Facebook Marketplace